NethServer/ns8-mail/README.md

 ### Dovecot custom configuration

 **Dovecot** custom configuration is saved in the `dovecot-custom` volume.
-To edit it, run this command while `dovecot.service` is running:
+To edit it, run the following commands while `dovecot.service` is running:

+    # print the config values that differ from Dovecot defaults
+    # WARNING! changing one of them may be dangerous!
+    podman exec -ti dovecot doveconf -n
+    # start the editor
     podman exec -ti dovecot vi /etc/dovecot/local.conf.d/myoverride.conf
     systemctl --user reload dovecot